-RescueTime is an intuitive and flexible tool, but it has a few drawbacks that may get in the way of helpful time tracking.
+RescueTime premium is an intuitive and flexible tool, but it has a few drawbacks that may get in the way of helpful time tracking.

 It’s better used for time management than time tracking, and maybe even be most useful when used along with a time tracking tool instead of in place of one.
 It also doesn’t have a mobile app or a way to track a specific project.

 In this article, we’re going to give you a list of RescueTime alternatives we suggest you check out.
 For each of the producivity apps and tracking app tools, we’ll talk about their primary uses and features, tell you how much they cost, and provide helpful links so that you can do more research.